|

 Article 8(1)(b) EUTMR grants protection, among others, to “trade marks which (...) are well-known in a Member State, in the sense in which the words ‘well-known’ are used in Article 6bis of the Paris Convention” (Article 8(2)(c) EUTMR).

-marks” means: (c) trade marks which, on the date of application for registration of the
+trade marks which, on the date of application for registration of

-State, in the sense in which the words “well-known” are used in Article 6
+sense in which the words “well-known” are used in Article 6bis

 Paris Convention.

-legislation so permits, or at the request of an interested party, to refuse or to cancel the
+permits, or at the request of an interested party, to refuse or to

-goods.
-These provisions shall also apply when the essential part of the mark
+provisions shall also apply when the essential part of the

 confusion therewith.